-6.2 CPOMs and Class Charts
+6.2 CPOMs

 TRS staff use CPOMs for recording safeguarding and/or behaviour incidents.
-Rewards are awarded to a pupil using the Class Charts system.
 The monitoring and evaluation of behaviour is completed each half term by the Headteacher and Senior Leadership Team and systems are adapted if necessary to ensure that the school supports the learning and wellbeing of our pupils.
 Other sources are also used to ensure that our systems are effective, and this will include removal from the classroom data, attendance, permanent exclusion and suspension data, incidents of searching and confiscation and anonymous surveys for staff, pupils and parents on their perception of the school's behaviour culture.
 In addition to this the Senior Leadership Team deliver weekly pupil voice lessons which allow us to consider school improvement in any areas that impact the culture and values of the school.